sindresorhus/open-editor/readme.md

 ### openEditor(files, options?)

 Open the given files in the user's editor at specific line and column if supported by the editor.
-It does not wait for the editor to start or quit.
+It does not wait for the editor to start or quit unless you specify `wait: true` in the options.

 #### files